Selecting Replacement Windows: What Makes a Window Energy Efficient

 Window Panes: One, Two or Three?

-Window panes are one of the most essential pieces of an energy-efficient window.
+Window panes are one of the most critical pieces of an energy-efficient window.
 We suggest choosing no less than double-pane windows, due to the fact single-pane windows are notoriously inefficient.
-They’re also susceptible to losing air and impacting your house’s comfort.
+They’re also subject to seeping air and impacting your house’s comfort.

-If it will fit your budget, switching to ENERGY STAR® windows will help decrease utility expenses and save you more money in the future.
-That’s because they work hard to keep your house’s ambiance in balance, no matter the climate outside.
+If it will fit your budget, installing ENERGY STAR® windows will help reduce heating and cooling expenses and save you more money in the future.
+That’s because they work hard to keep your residence’s ambiance in balance, no matter the climate outside.

 On average, ENERGY STAR says normal homes that install these windows can save*: